-If you want your audio to fill a large crowded room at a party, or you want to listen to music outdoors, you're going to want a speaker that can get pretty loud, with little compression present at maximum volume.
+If you want your audio to fill a large crowded room at a party or you listen to music outdoors, you'll want a speaker that can get pretty loud, with little compression present at maximum volume.
 High compression levels at max volume degrade audio quality and affect how clean and clear audio is reproduced as you bump up the speaker's volume.
-Most speakers that can get quite loud tend to be larger and bulkier in size and aren't very portable.
+Most speakers that can get quite loud tend to be larger, bulkier, and aren't very portable.
 However, the best large Bluetooth speakers' sizes also help them produce more extended low-bass than their smaller counterparts.

-We've tested over 105 speakers, and below you'll find our recommendations for the best loud Bluetooth speakers that we've tested.
+We've tested over 110 speakers, and below, you'll find our recommendations for the best loud Bluetooth speakers that we've tested.
 See our recommendations for the best speakers for parties, the best Bluetooth speakers, and the best Bluetooth speakers for bass.

 If the speakers above are out of your budget, check out the JBL PartyBox 310.
 It's another loud Bluetooth speaker available at a more budget-friendly price, and it's a great addition to your next party.
-It gets loud— at 104 dB, it's not quite as loud as the SOUNDBOKS (Gen. 3), but it's still more than enough to carry sound throughout your space, even if you're outdoors.
-Plus, the circular RGB lights on the front of the speaker are a nice touch, and you can customize them in the JBL PartyBox app to set the mood at your next party.
+It gets loud, but at 104 dB, it's not quite as loud as the SOUNDBOKS (Gen. 3).
+It's still more than enough to carry sound throughout your space, even if you're outdoors.
+The circular RGB lights on the front of the speaker are a nice touch, and you can customize them in the JBL PartyBox app to set the mood for your next party.

-With its large design, this speaker has no trouble bringing the thump and rumble in the low-bass, and you get a punchy sound right out of the box.
+This device ranks among the best large Bluetooth speakers we've tested, and thanks to its design, it has no trouble bringing the thump and rumble in the low-bass.
+You get a punchy sound right out of the box.
 Voices and lead instruments remain clear in the mix, and the bass doesn't overwhelm them.
 However, if you prefer a different sound, you're in luck.
-The PartyBox app features a three-band graphic EQ, as well as a bass adjustment feature to control how much punch is in the mix.
+The PartyBox app features a three-band graphic EQ and a bass adjustment feature to control how much punch is in the mix.
 With its added microphone and guitar inputs for your next karaoke session, you may find it a better value than the SOUNDBOKS speakers, so long as you don't mind sacrificing a few decibels.

 While the JBL PartyBox 100 is smaller than the JBL PartyBox 310, it gets as loud for a more affordable price.
 Bring it to your next party, and you can easily crank up the volume to enjoy your favorite music without issue.
 There are guitar and microphone inputs, which is great if you want to host a round of karaoke.
 Its RGB lights are a cool touch, and you can customize them to fit the ambiance of your party.

-From the jump, this speaker reproduces voices and lead instruments with a good deal of accuracy, making it suitable for listening to many different music genres.
-Unfortunately, it's not compatible with the JBL PartyBox app, so you don't have access to a graphic EQ like with the JBL PartyBox 310.
+From the jump, this speaker reproduces voices and lead instruments accurately, making it suitable for listening to many different music genres.
+Unfortunately, it isn't compatible with the JBL PartyBox app, so you can't access a graphic EQ like with the 310.
 Still, its Bass Boost feature gives you some control over the sound, allowing you to adjust the amount of punch in the high-bass.
-However, given its smaller size, this speaker can't bring as much low-bass as the 310, so you don't feel as much rumble in bass-heavy genres.
+However, given its smaller size, this speaker can't bring as much low-bass as the 310, so you feel less rumble in bass-heavy genres.
 If you don't listen to a lot of EDM or hip-hop, and you want to spend less on your speaker, it's still a solid pick—but fans of a thumping bass will want to opt for the 310.

 Our recommendations above are what we think are currently the best loud Bluetooth speakers most people can buy, according to their needs.
 We factor in the price (cheaper speakers win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no speakers that are difficult to find or almost out of stock everywhere).